 Top Five Tasks for May

-Whether you hire a professional, or do-it -yourself, the month of May is a good time to address pest control issues around your home (helpful accessory: home pest treatments).
-In particular, you should inspect your home for any indications that infestations have already started, and you should also block any openings which could allow new infestations to start now that the weather is beginning to turn warmer and pest activity will be increasing.
+The month of May is a good time to address pest control issues around your home.
+In particular, your home should be inspected for any indications that infestations have already started, and you should also block any openings which could allow new infestations to start now that the weather is beginning to turn warmer and pest activity will be increasing.

 To learn the 10 areas around your home where you should regularly inspect and clean to prevent pest infestations, you can read our article and video: "Keeping Pests Out of Your Home."

 May is also a good month to walk around the outside of your home and do an inspection of your foundation.
 Damage to your home’s foundation can cause your home to shift and walls to crack, and termite damage can devastate your home.
 So by taking just a few minutes to walk around your home, you can check to see if you have any signs of deterioration of your foundation or termite "tubes" forming.
 And while you are at it, you should also check that the ground slopes away from your foundation and that no soil is touching any wood on your home.

 For a description of what to check for, you can see our online How-To Guide on: foundations.